erichamilt0n/l2a-mobile-app/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: "[FEATURE] "
-labels: 'enhancement'
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

 ## What problem does this feature solve?